 Newly issued guidance for centrally funded IEP/intervention teachers clearly states that the IEP/intervention teacher cannot serve in any other role in the school that may detract from their responsibilities as the IEP/intervention teacher, and thus should not be assigned other out of classroom duties.
 Specifically, the IEP/intervention teacher must not be assigned to serve as the special education and/or IEP coordinator, special education liaison, teacher mentor, model teacher or other non-instructional roles.
 The IEP/intervention teacher should not serve as the district representative at IEP team meetings for students other than students initially referred and students for whom the IEP/intervention teacher is providing IEP mandated services.
 When not participating in IEP team meetings for newly referred students or providing coverage for special education teachers so they can attend IEP team meetings for their students, the IEP/intervention teacher should be working directly with students.

 Schools with IEP teachers

 The IEP teacher allocation funds 960 IEP teachers.
 Schools are selected based on a review of the number and percent of students with IEPs enrolled in each school.
 The allocation is subject to change every three years.
-It was reviewed and updated for FY 2017–18.
-Additional information about the allocation, including a list of schools with IEP teacher positions, can be found in the school allocation memorandum (SAM).
+It was reviewed and updated for FY 2020–21.
+Additional information about the allocation, including a list of schools with IEP teacher positions, can be found in the school allocation memorandum (SAM), which will be posted when it is released.
 The IEP teacher allocation is over and above other special education teacher allocations and without regard to special education teacher vacancies.